mayankdutta/programming_basics/ETVX Model.md

+**choose the entry criteria, checked then confirmed exit criteria and then confirmed**

 - ibm introduced this model to document their process.
 - each phase in process performs a well-defined task and generally produces an output.
 - combines